ably/spaces/docs/class-definitions.md

 Used for subscribing to realtime events within the space.
 Currently, only one event is supported:

 ##### membersUpdate
 Fires when a member enters or leaves the space.
-This returns an array of [SpaceMember](#spacemember) objects.
+The argument supplied to the event listener callback is the current array of all [SpaceMember](#spacemember) objects within the space.

 ### SpaceMember

-A SpaceMember represents a member within a space.
+A SpaceMember represents a member within a Space instance.
 This could be the local client or other remote clients which are connected to the same space.

 | Property    | Type                              |